How To Change OK Google to Something Else

 Microsoft has Cortana, Amazon has Alexa, Apple has Siri, and Google has, well, Google.

 Rather than come up with a human name for its assistant, Google went with the no-nonsense name of “Google Assistant” for its AI assistant.
 You address Google Assistant by saying “Hey Google” rather than the more personable “Alex” or “Hey Siri” approach.

-There really are any number of things you can get done with the Assistant, but one thing that it can’t do is make major changes in its voice-activation command.
-Google will let you set it to “OK Google” or, on some later devices, “Hey Google” – but if you dream of emulating Captain Picard and barking out “Computer!” your dream can’t be fulfilled…or can it?
+Despite the many things that Google Assistant can do, it cannot make major changes in its voice-activation command.
+Google will let you set it to “OK Google” or, on some later devices, “Hey Google”.

 For whatever reason – probably a branding decision made by marketing – the company wants you to have to say its name before the Assistant will do anything for you.
 Having people repeat your company name many times per day is clear branding but not necessarily all that much fun for the Google Assistant users.